ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather.md

 - add third party component libraries to the application
 - modify existing pages
 - add new services
-- add and and use Cordova plugins
+- add and use Cordova plugins